OpenGeoscience/geojs/docs/users.rst

     in 3D graphics.
 The world coordinates are a rescaled and translated version of the GCS coordinates so that the world coordinates of the current viewport is near ``1`` in each axis.
-This is done to provide well conditioned transformation matrices that can be used acurately in contexts of limited precision such as GL or CSS.
+This is done to provide well conditioned transformation matrices that can be used acurately in contexts of limited precision such as WebGL or CSS.
 In order to achieve this, the world coordinate system is dynamic at run time and will change as the user pans and zooms the map.
 By convention, the world coordinates are given relative to a dynamic "scale" and "origin".
 Changes to these values trigger events on the map that allow layers and features to respond and update their views as necessary.